digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 - The submitting participant's completion service contains a successful completion event for the same :ref:`change ID <change-id>` within the *effective* deduplication period.

-- The participant or Daml ledger are aware of another command submission in-flight with the same :ref:`change ID <change-id>` when they performs command deduplication.
+- The participant or Daml ledger are aware of another command submission in-flight with the same :ref:`change ID <change-id>` when they perform command deduplication.

 Command submissions via the :ref:`command service <command-service>` indicate the command deduplication outcome as a synchronous gRPC response (except when the gRPC deadline was exceeded before).
-Submissions via the :ref:`command submission service <command-submission-service>` can indicate the outcome synchronously or asynchronously in the event on the :ref:`command completion service <command-completion-service>`.
+Submissions via the :ref:`command submission service <command-submission-service>` can indicate the outcome either synchronously or asynchronously through the :ref:`command completion service <command-completion-service>` completion events.
 In particular, the submission may be a duplicate even if the command submission service acknowledges the submission with the gRPC status code ``OK``.
 Command deduplication generates the following outcomes of a command submission:

-- If no conflicting submission with the same :ref:`change ID <change-id>` was found, the completion event and the response convey the result of the submission (success or a gRPC error).
+- If no conflicting submission with the same :ref:`change ID <change-id>` was found, the completion event and possibly the response convey the result of the submission (success or a gRPC error).

-- The gRPC status code ``ALREADY_EXISTS`` with error code id :ref:`DUPLICATE_COMMAND <error_code_DUPLICATE_COMMAND>` if there is an earlier command completion for the same :ref:`change ID <change-id>` within the effective deduplication period.
+- The gRPC status code ``ALREADY_EXISTS`` with error code ID :ref:`DUPLICATE_COMMAND <error_code_DUPLICATE_COMMAND>` if there is an earlier command completion for the same :ref:`change ID <change-id>` within the effective deduplication period.

 - The gRPC status code ``ABORTED`` with error code id :ref:`SUBMISSION_ALREADY_IN_FLIGHT <error_code_SUBMISSION_ALREADY_IN_FLIGHT>` if another submission for the same :ref:`change ID <change-id>` was in flight when this submission was processed.